 That essentially means that people can conduct transactions backed by gold stored in the Texas depository, effectively circumventing the Federal Reserve and fractional reserve banking practices in general, according to The New American.

 As if the second largest state in the nation deciding to create its own gold depository to circumvent the Fed isn't a big enough deal in itself, Wiles then breached the subject of Bitcoin, a highly secure, decentralized cryptocurrency that proponents say has the capability of undermining the entire banking system and putting the power of money back in the hands of the people.

 "Is there any possibility there could be a Texas-style Bitcoin?
 Wiles asked.

 "OK!
 That would be awesome too," Capriglione exclaimed.
-"I personally own Bitcoin.
+"I personally own Bitcoin and trade through the Bitcoin Revolution homepage.
 You could make transactions with Bitcoin, use the gold depository as a medium, and then make payments on the other side."

 Wiles continued: "This is the biggest threat in 102 years to the Federal Reserve System."

 Capriglione agreed, saying, "This could very well make the Federal Reserve System unnecessary."

 "This is different than your traditional bank - a traditional bank lends money.
 Especially if you're in Greece right now, you know that if you go to the bank, and everybody went to the bank to try to get their deposits out, there's not enough paper money to cover it.
 That causes a whole bunch of concerns.
 What this depository does is, it doesn't allow that - if there are 5,000 bars of gold in there, there will be 5,000 gold bars there, and you'll be able to access your deposits directly upon demand," Capriglione said, according to The New American.